 Considering that half of all divorces will occur within the first 7 years of marriage, premarital counseling seems like a no-brainer in today’s world.
-My practice as a Marriage and Family Therapist is focused on proactively transforming nearly newlyweds into competent love birds by teaching The Gottman Method: Dr. John Gottman’s key, research-based principles for making marriage long-lasting and harmonious.
+My practice as a Marriage and Family Therapist is focused on proactively transforming nearly newlyweds into competent love birds by teaching The Gottman Method: Drs.
+John and Julie Gottman’s key, research-based principles for making marriage long-lasting and harmonious.
 Here are a few of the skills I focus on with premarital couples in my own practice:

 - Listen without offering advice or trying to solve your partner’s problems.

 - Communicate empathy for the speaker.
 Ex: “That is stressful for you.
 I’m sorry you had a rough week at work.”

 - Listen to your partner as well as you listen to your boss.
 Often we communicate more clearly with our c0-workers than our significant others.
 Remember to give your partner the same undivided attention you would give your boss.
 Turn off those cell phones, televisions, and laptops, and be sure to maintain eye contact.
 Let your partner know you are listening by nodding your head or giving verbal cues that indicate you are following.

 - Communicate your feelings.
 I’m always surprised how often couples express their thoughts, desires, and wishes without expressing their emotions and feelings.
 Specifically, I observe many men that start statements with “I feel…” but skip right over the feeling into a thought.
 It can take quite a bit of coaching to bring men out of their heads and into their hearts, but once they are able to express the feelings behind their wants and desires, a deeper level of understanding will ensue.
 I have watched women melt as their male partners properly use “I feel” statements.